This smoked mackerel pasta recipe is simple, frugal & packed full of flavour, cooking in just 15 mins makes it is a great midweek meal!

-- Then heat the garlic and half a tablespoon of the olive oil over a medium heat in a frying pan.
+- Heat the garlic and half a tablespoon of the olive oil over a medium heat in a frying pan.

 - Then add the flaked fish, this is already cooked so just needs to be bought to a nice temperature which should take a couple of minutes.

-- Now the pasta is cooked drain and add to the fish and squeeze in the juice of half a lemon.
+- Drain the pasta and add to the fish and squeeze in the juice of half a lemon.

 - Finally when served on to the plate top with the bread crumbs, parsley and lemon rind.

-You can naturally increase or decrease the level of heat in this dish by altering the amount of chili flakes.
+You can naturally increase or decrease the level of heat in this dish by altering the amount of chilli flakes.